land-info-lab/viewscape/README.md

 information and examples of the functions check out the [package vignette](https://github.com/land-info-lab/viewscape/blob/master/vignettes/viewscape.md).

+## Note

+The package currently does not support multi-core processing on Windows system.
+The function 'compute_viewshed' with 'parallel = TRUE' will automatically work on single worker.

 ## Issues and bugs

 This package may take a long time to run if using spatially large or